Banu Alkan

-Banu Alkan (born Liz Remka Rebronja; 1 july 1958) is a Turkish-Croatian actress.
+Banu Alkan (born Liz Remka Rebronja; 1 july 1958) is a Turkish actress.
 She was born into a Bosniak family from Sandžak and moved to Edremit, Balıkesir, Turkey in 1966 when she was eight years old.
 She is described as an "80s pop culture icon of Turkey".
 Her first film appearance was in the 1976 film Taksi Şoförü (Taxi Driver) directed by Şerif Gören.